 Objective 2.6 To coordinate with local, county, state, and federal emergency management resources in response to a catastrophic incident.
 Description Obtain and share information to coordinate action plans to ensure we comply with command structure for emergency response, while also executing on our Plan.
 Purpose To ensure timely and compliant response to the CAT Plan in an emergency environment controlled by governmental entities.
-Participants Claims, Communications and Legislative Affairs Action Plans Refers to TDEM's emergency condition alerts (e.g., Level I, Level II, and Level III).
+Participants Claims, Communications and Legislative Affairs Action Plans Claims Refers to TDEM's emergency condition alerts (e.g., Level I, Level II, and Level III).
 Checks FEMA Region VI Situational Awareness Briefing, or Weather Threat Briefing.
-Makes contact with district coordinators and emergency managers in relevant counties and territories.
-Provide list of essential services, provided by UW, to share with local authorities to gain access to the affected areas and identify claims on buildings that are essential to the recovery effort.
-Watches for reentry orders to determine when deployments can begin Works to place one resource at the main Emergency Operation Center (EOC).
-Arranges tour of the disaster area with disaster coordinators when it is safe.
+Makes contact with district coordinators and emergency managers in relevant cities, counties and territories.
+Provide list of essential services to share with local authorities to gain access to the affected areas and identify claims on buildings that are essential to the recovery effort.
+Watches for reentry orders to determine when deployments can begin.
+Works to place one resource at the main Emergency Operation Center (EOC).
+Determine ground conditions based on interaction with emergency managers.
 Communications and Legislative Affairs Works as needed with Claims.
 Identifies a resource to monitor local announcements regarding evacuation/reentry, road closures, and other announcements and provide updates to Incident Commander throughout the event.
-Contacts city mayors, chambers of commerce, and other officials in the affected area.
+Contacts city mayors, chambers of commerce, and other public officials in the affected area.
 Exhibits, or Related Documents Additional Information Compliance QA or Testing